MicrosoftDocs/fabric-docs/docs/data-warehouse/tsql-surface-area.md

 ### Limitations

 At this time, the following list of commands is NOT currently supported.
-Don't try to use these commands because even though they may appear to succeed, they could cause issues to your warehouse.
+Don't try to use these commands.
+Even though they might appear to succeed, they could cause issues to your warehouse.

 - ALTER TABLE ADD/ALTER/DROP COLUMN
 - BULK LOAD